 Impact Noise can Adversely Affect Operators

-Impact noise are sounds that pass through structures.
+Impact noises are sounds that pass-through structures.
 When an object contacts another object, not only does the impact create noise, it can also be a direct line for sound travel.
 Types of impact noise include equipment hum, or an operator walking across the floor.
 The floor bears the brunt of impact sounds, and all impact sound together can generate a lot of noise.
 This noise directly impacts operators in the room and on floors below.
 Preventing this transmission of noise creates a more ideal work environment for the entire operation.
-What steps has your management team take to reduce impact noise?
+What steps has your management team taken to reduce impact noise?

 Ambient Noise Recommendations for Controls Rooms